This creamy tomato pasta recipe comes together in only about 20 minutes! It's a fun and indulgent twist on a classic pasta with tomato sauce.

 Ingredient notes

 - Pasta: I used tagliatelle, which is a long, flat egg pasta good for holding onto sauces.
 But, you can use any shape you prefer!
-Here is a great resource on finding a good pasta shape for different types of sauces.
+In the Recipe FAQs section I discuss other pasta shape suggestions!

 - Basil: the fresh basil is optional, so if you don't have any you can still make the dish.
 You could also add some fresh parsley instead if you have that on hand.

-- Kosher salt: kosher salt is coarse grained, so if you want to substitute fine-grain salt instead, just use a little less than what is called for in the recipe and add more if needed.
+- Salt: I used kosher salt, which is coarse grained.
+But you can substitute fine-grain salt instead.
+Just start with a little less than what is called for in the recipe and add more if needed.

 Step by step photos